BossLu93/AI-Voice-Assistant-Pro/README.md

 - Playing songs and videos on YouTube for leisure.
 - Displaying maps of any city and calculating distance between two destinations via Google Maps.<br>

 NOTE: To enable the AI Voice Assistant Pro to send emails, turn on the "Less secure apps" option in your Gmail account.
-Click [here](https://m
+Click [here](https://myaccount.google.com/lesssecureapps) to enable access.

+## API Keys
+You need to register for sever